spikying/chptr/README.md

   MESSAGE  Message to use in commit to repository

 OPTIONS
-  -f, --filter=filter  Chapter number or tracked filename to filter which files to stage before saving to repository -h, --help           show CLI help
+  -f, --filename=filename  Tracked filename or filename pattern to filter which files sto stage before saving to
+                           repository

+  -h, --help               show CLI help

   -n, --notify             show a notification box when build is completed.

+  -n, --number=number      Chapter number to filter which files to stage before saving to repository

   -p, --path=path          [default: .]
 Path where root of project files are

 ALIASES
   $ spixNovel commit